Wildsong/docker-proxy/README.md

 I created the dhparam volume and copied my old nginx dhparam.pem file into it, so that the proxy and letsencrypt containers share the same file and don't build a new one.
+You can also set DHPARAM_GENERATION to true instead.

 ````
 docker volume create proxy_dhparam